zhans00/CFS/README.md

 # CFS

+A simple simulator of Completely Fair Scheduler (CFS).
+CFS is is the default scheduler of the Linux kernel tasks of the SCHED_NORMAL class (i.e., tasks that have no real-time execution constraints).

 ## How to run:
     1) to generate random values, provide the number of processes as argument.
         For example, $ gcc main.c -o main.out